evaera/RoVer/README.md

 You can also clone this repository and host it yourself and make any modifications you wish.

 After you add the bot to your server, you can customize RoVer with the following commands.
-You must have the `Administrator` permission in the Discord server in order to use these commands.
+You must have the `Manage Server` permission in the Discord server in order to use these commands.

 - `!RoVer` - Displays a list of commands
 - `!VerifiedRole <exact role name>` - Set the role that verified members will get.
 Default `null`.